 It's no secret that we're big fans of a good ol' optical illusion here at Creative Bloq.
-Every now and then we stumble across an illusion that stands out among all its mind-bending competitors – and that's just what the famous rotating horse was very much one of those cases.
+But every now and then we stumble across an illusion that stands out among all its mind-bending competitors – and the famous rotating horse was very much one of those cases.

-I guess we won't ever know for certain which way the horse spins, but suffice it to say, this trick of the eye has made it into our collection of the best animal optical illusions we've seen.
-If you liked this illusion then you'll love this other horse optical illusion.
-Or if you're feeling pretty inspired by all this equestrian talk, then why not check out our step-by-step guide on how to draw a horse?
+Suffice it to say, this trick of the eye has made it into our collection of the best animal optical illusions we've seen.
+If you liked this illusion, you'll love this other horse optical illusion.
+Or if you're feeling inspired by all this equestrian talk, then why not check out our step-by-step guide on how to draw a horse?